nearform/bioconductor.org/documentation/Previews.md

 - Checks out repository.
 - Installs node for running the KPI scripts, and the relevant packages (`psi` and `@axe-core/cli`)
 - Runs PageSpeed insights:
-    - We run the js file PageSpeed.js and provide it with the relevant parameters:
+    - Using node, we run the js file PageSpeed.js and provide it with the relevant parameters:
         - `url` - website url
         - `strategy` - desktop or mobile
         - `threshold` - range from 0 - 100, the minimum score you would like to pass.